 FDA CDRH 1997 Design Control Guidance for Medical Device Manufacturers

 Duke Empirical provides catheter product development services to ensure your custom catheter-based minimally invasive medical devices meet our rigorous quality standards.
 Products and services are provided in conformance with Duke Empirical’s EN 13485:2016 certified quality management system, ensuring that our development processes and manufactured products meet the latest federal requirements and international standards throughout the lifespan of your product from conception through commercialization.

 Our development service options include:

 - Design, fabrication, and implementation of testing fixtures

 - Test Method Validation

 - Supporting Regulatory Filings with Design History File Records

 Contact Duke Today for Catheter Product Design and Development

 Duke Empirical is your leading manufacturer of catheter-based medical tubing, offering the technical expertise and in-house manufacturing capabilities to produce prototypes through scaled manufacturing for your product’s life cycle.

 We are dedicated to providing high-quality catheter products on time and within your budget.
-To learn more about our catheter product design, contact us with more information on your product design and development project.
+Contact us to learn more about our catheter product design or get a quote by sending us information on your product design and development project requirements.